pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Pennsylvania Criminal Court Records Online

-The UJSP web portal maintains and provides public access to criminal court records of Pennsylvania’s Appellate, Common Pleas and Magisterial District Courts as well as other minor courts.
+The UJSP web portal maintains and provides public access to criminal court records of Pennsylvania’s Appellate, Common Pleas, and Magisterial District Courts, as well as other minor courts.
 These records are available on the public web docket sheets of the individual courts.
-The information provided on these sheets excludes any content which is not accessible for public viewings such as secure court and pre-sentence summary reports.
-All confidential information may be obtained using the secure web docket sheets which may only be accessed using a secure login.
+The information provided on these sheets excludes any content that is not accessible for public viewing such as secure court and pre-sentence summary reports.
+All confidential information may be obtained using the secure web docket sheets, which may only be accessed using a secure login.

 • Appellate Courts Docket Tool,